JaiswalAnshu/Customer-Personality-Analysis/README.md

 ## Problem Statement
 The project aims to perform customer segmentation through clustering techniques based on various attributes such as demographic details, purchase history, campaign responses, and online behavior.
 The objective is to identify distinct customer segments to assist businesses in targeted marketing strategies.

+## Objective
+The main objective of this project is to perform clustering analysis on the dataset to summarize distinct customer segments.
+Clustering techniques will be employed to identify and understand customer groups based on various attributes, enabling businesses to formulate targeted strategies for each segment.

 ## Dataset Information
 ### Attributes
 - `ID`: Customer's unique identifier